 3. Barnett Whitetail Hunter Pro

 Barnett makes another appearance on our list with the upgrade to the Whitetail Hunter II: its big brother the Whitetail Hunter Pro.
 The Hunter Pro outdoes all of the other crossbows on this list by shooting a staggering 380 feet per second with the 160-pound draw weight.
 Coupled with a regular rope cocking accessory, 4×32 scope, and a three-arrow quiver, the Whitetail Hunter Pro is the beast of this list.

 One thing it doesn’t have going for it, though, is looking.
 There’s nothing special about it.
 No genius cocking device.
 No high-powered illuminated scope.
 And no fancy aesthetic features.
 Just a bare-bones, performance-minded hunting crossbow.

 4. TenPoint Turbo GT

 A list of crossbows just wouldn’t be complete without featuring at least one TenPoint crossbow.
-An industry powerhouse is known for making the “Cadillac’s” of crossbows, they mainly produce high-end stuff, but they have been able to break into the lower value-oriented price points in recent years.
+An industry powerhouse known for making the “Cadillac’s” of crossbows, they mainly produce high-end stuff, but they have been able to break into the lower value-oriented price points in recent years.

 Enter the Turbo GT.
 Shooting 360 feet per second with a 175-pound draw weight, it’s the second-fastest bow on this list.
 Its biggest selling feature, aside from the options for a cocking mechanism integrated directly into the stock, is the XLT front end.
-Providing a longer power stroke with stronger limbs, this bow shoots with deadly accuracy, great knock-down power, and is extremely narrow for a forward draw crossbow.
-It’s the narrowest bow on our list so far and by far the narrowest of the traditional forward draw crossbows on the market.
+Providing a longer power stroke with stronger limbs, this bow shoots with deadly accuracy, and great knock-down power, and is extremely narrow for a forward draw crossbow.
+It’s the narrowest bow on our list so far and by far the narrowest of the traditional forward-draw crossbows on the market.